ucodery/packaging-python-in-2022/index.rst

 .. note::

+   * packaging is not commutative
+      * installed distributions cannot always be transformed back into a dist
+   * "package" is the only term python interpreter has an optionion about
+   * "packaging" not defined by either pypa or python, but pypa probably would call it "releasing a project"
    * attrs: single library
    * pip: single executable
    * black: both a library and several executables
-   * "package" is the only term python interpreter has an optionion about
-   * "packaging" not defined by either pypa or python, but pypa probably would call it "releasing a project"

 Packager
 ========